 Abstract (current 331 words)

-Compositional changes in response to global change drivers must be interpreted against background levels of spatial and temporal variation.
-For example, it may be difficult to detect the effects of experimental treatments where spatial or temporal variation are considerable.
-However, few studies have examined the relative importance of these sources of variation at a global scale.
+Human activities are dramatically altering species diversity and composition of plant communities around the world.
+Typical approaches to detecting and predicting these impacts involve experiments comparing controls to treated plots, assuming spatial and temporal homogeneity of controls.
+However, natural ecosystems are known to be highly dynamic, and violations of these assumptions – if not accounted for – affect our ability to capture plant community responses to global change.
 We analyzed abundance- and incidence-based metrics of plant community composition at 49 grassland sites in 14 countries to examine the magnitude of within-site compositional variation and its drivers.
 Each site had an identical experimental and sampling design: 8 nutrient addition treatments x 24 plots x 4 years (pre-treatment plus 3 years post-treatment).
 We examined the relationships between each of these composition metrics and multiple site-level explanatory variables (management history, gamma diversity, plant productivity, local variation in productivity, and climate variables).
 Finally, we quantified how the variation within each site was partitioned among spatial, temporal, and treatment-related sources.
-Overall, compositional change was considerable, even for unfertilized control plots over time and spatially, among plots in the pretreatment year.
-In other words, the underlying assumption of stable control plots as well as the homogeneity of the landscape in treatment randomization was an illusion.
-Additionally, we found more of the compositional change was due to changes in the dominant species relative to rare species.
+Overall, compositional change was considerable, with much of the total variation attributed to spatial variation among plots in the pre-treatment year and temporal variation in control plots, rather than driven by treatment effects.
+Hence, the underlying assumption of stable control plots as well as the homogeneity of the landscape was an illusion.
+Compositional change was due more to changes in the dominant species relative to rare species.
 The site-level species pool (gamma diversity) was a key driver of compositional variation, particularly in terms of how much of the change was due to species turnover.
 Productivity, local variation, annual temperature range, and mean annual precipitation were also important for different aspects of compositional variation.
-Treatment effects were small relative to those due to temporal and spatial sources.
-Sites were classified into four groups with similar patterns of compositional partitioning.
-Our results demonstrate the importance of using multiple measures of compositional variation, relating that variation to site-level predictors, and understanding how that variation is partitioned among sources.
-These results have clear implications for monitoring programs and efforts to detect management-related effects on composition.
+We demonstrate it may be difficult to detect the effects of experimental treatments in sites where spatial and temporal variation are considerable, and may increase the occurrence of type 2 errors where variable controls may mask the effects of treatments.